markhmwong/EveryTime/Update.md

 ## Bugs
-Bug: after creating and deleting a few recipes, new recipes no longer show up in the main window
+after creating and deleting a few recipes, new recipes no longer show up in the main window crashes when the final step is set at 0 and the user adjusts time by -15secs on the second last step

 ## To do (Priority list)
 - add keyword (interval, pomodoro) *